amelia1105/amelia1105/README.md

 ## 🌄 Fun Facts
 - 🏃‍♀️ Avid runner and proud cat mom
 - 🏔️ Most at home in the Appalachian Mountains
-- 💻 I genuinely love to code—whether it's building new features or squashing bugs

 ## 📫 Let's Connect!